Yomna-moustafa/Face_Mask_Detection-/README.md

 4. Detected faces will be annotated with text and bounding boxes indicating whether they are wearing masks or not.
 5. Press 's' to stop the video stream and close the window.

-You can copy and paste this Markdown text into your document.
 ## Acknowledgments

 This project was created as a learning exercise and is inspired by various tutorials and resources available online.